19 Different Types of Penguins Explained

 The island has dense foliage, rocky shores, and thriving fisheries, which enables the Snares penguins to flourish in their natural habitat.

-The conservation status of the Snares penguin is currently listed by the IUCN as vulnerable with a stable population.
+The IUCN currently lists the conservation status of the Snares penguin as vulnerable with a stable population.

 Its diet consists of krill, small fishes, and cephalopods.
 One unique attribute of this penguin is the way it communicates.
 It usually communicates by pumping its chest to attract mates and bows regularly to its partners and children.